90% of consumers trust in companies and services recommended by friends, relatives or people they know. Only 33% trust ads (Nielsen).

 A joint study by Ogilvy/Google/TNS approximates 74% of consumers depend on mouth-to-mouth as the primary influence of their purchase decision.
 McKinsey further suggests word of mouth primarily influences 20 to 50 percent of consumers’ purchasing decisions.

-The statistics point out the importance of why having a good refer-a-friend campaign is vital in buyer’s purchasing decisions for your business.
+The statistics point out the importance of why having a good refer-a-friend campaign is vital in a buyer’s purchasing decisions for your business.
 We’ve explored some of the best refer a friend campaign ideas so you don’t have to.
 You’ll see how they can be a game-changer for your business.

 Market Your Refer-a-Friend Campaign (Blast)